 - Carried out by means of a payment card, then in accordance with the card schemes rules; or

-- Received by our available electronic communication channels, then on the business day when it is actually received by us from you.
+- Received by our available electronic communication channels, then on the business day when it is actually received by us.

-If you (as a payer) give us a payment order, you may not revoke such payment order after we have received it.
+You may not revoke a payment order after we have received it.
 However, if we have agreed that a payment order will be executed on a certain future date, the business day prior to this future date will be the latest you can revoke the payment order.